-- 16. It should be noted that the Scrutiny Panel has already recommended to the Cabinet that the financial incentives available to Council tenants wishing to downsize their accommodation should be increased as part of the proposed new Housing Allocations Scheme.
-The cost of this increase (estimated at around £51,000 per annum) would need to be met from the Housing Improvements and Service Enhancements Fund, if the Cabinet agrees this recommendation when it considers the Scrutiny Panel's recommendations for the new Housing Allocations Scheme in March 2015. - 17.
-Furthermore, the Cabinet has already agreed that the Fund should meet the HRA's costs of increasing the size of the new Corporate Fraud Team from April 2015 (estimated at around £42,000 per annum), subject to the required General Fund Continuing Services Budget (CSB) bid being agreed. - 18.
-After accounting for these two commitments, £123,000 is available to fund further new improvements/enhancements.
-Following consultation with the Communities Management Team and all the Housing Managers, the proposed new projects for 2015/16 listed at Appendix 2 are put forward for recommendation to the Cabinet.
+17. We would ask the Cabinet to note that we have already recommended to the Cabinet that the financial incentives available to Council tenants wishing to downsize their accommodation should be increased as part of the proposed new Housing Allocations Scheme.
+The cost of this increase (estimated at around £51,000 per annum) would need to be met from the Housing Improvements and Service Enhancements Fund, if the Cabinet agrees our recommendation, when it considers our recommendations for the new Housing Allocations Scheme in March 2015 - which are the subject of a separate report from the Housing Scrutiny Panel to this meeting.

+18. Furthermore, we were advised at our meeting that the Cabinet has already agreed that the Fund should meet the HRA's costs of increasing the size of the new Corporate Fraud

+Team from April 2015 (estimated at around £42,000 per annum), subject to the required General Fund Continuing Services Budget (CSB) bid being agreed.

+19. After accounting for these two commitments, we noted that £123,000 is available to fund further new improvements/enhancements.
+At our meeting, the Director of Communities put forward the proposed new projects for 2015/16 listed at Appendix 2.
+After due consideration, we agreed to endorse and support these proposals.
+We are therefore recommending to the Cabinet that the new projects listed at Appendix 2 be undertaken for 2015/16.
 For each proposal, a description is provided, together with details of the one-off and/or ongoing annual funding required, and whether the expenditure is capital and/or revenue.
+At the end of each proposal, our formal recommendation(s) are provided in bold.

+20. We did make a minor change to one of the proposals put forward by the Director of Communities.
+In respect of Project No. 3, the Director of Communities suggested that the proposed Review referred to in Recommendation (b) be undertaken by the Housing Portfolio Holder, whereas we agreed to recommend to the Cabinet that this review should be undertaken by the Housing Scrutiny Panel (or our successor body).

-At the end of each proposal, the formal recommendation(s) are provided in bold. - 19.
-Appendix 3 provides a spreadsheet with each of the proposals listed, summarising the one-off and ongoing expenditure for each of the next three financial years. - 20.
-It should be noted that, after utilising all of the resources available to the Fund in 2014/15, there will still be a further £445,000 and £574,000 available to spend on new projects in the following two years (2016/17 and 2017/18), based on current forecasts. - 21.
-It is therefore proposed that a further recommendation be made to the Cabinet that, at its meeting in January 2016, the Scrutiny Panel responsible for scrutinising the Housing Service be asked to consider and recommend to the Cabinet the use of the Housing Improvements and Service Enhancements Fund for 2016/17.
+21. Appendix 3 provides a spreadsheet with each of our proposals listed, summarising the one-off and ongoing expenditure for each of the next three financial years.

+22. We were advised at our meeting, and would ask the Cabinet to note that, after utilising all of the resources available to the Fund in 2014/15, there will still be a further £445,000 and £574,000 available to spend on new projects in the following two years (2016/17 and 2017/18), based on current forecasts.

+23. We are therefore also recommending that, at its meeting in January 2016, the Scrutiny Panel / Select Committee responsible for scrutinising the Housing Service be asked to consider and recommend to the Cabinet the use of the Housing Improvements and Service Enhancements Fund for 2016/17.